 2.2.
 Implants

-Unused implants of various materials, shapes and sizes were collected from a wide variety of sources as donations from various vendors including manufacturer’s samples, extras from prior projects and sales rep donations for teaching demonstrations for this study.
+Implants with representative surface features from a range of unused implants of various materials, shapes and sizes were collected from a wide variety of sources as donations from various vendors including manufacturer’s samples, extras from prior projects and sales rep donations for teaching demonstrations for this study.
 These implants include:

 Total Knee System (knee)